Some of these features are explained in more detail in an early paper, Building Educational Portals atop Digital Libraries, published in D-Lib.

 - Common authentication across projects streamlines access for those involved in multiple projects.

-Support for Reuse of, and Connections to, Information Across the CMS
+Support for Reuse of, and Connections to, Information Across Serckit

-- Metadata records, created in the CMS and imported via OAI are available to all projects for direct reference or exposure through customized search.
+- Metadata records, created in Serckit and imported via OAI are available to all projects for direct reference or exposure through customized search.

 - Manually and automatically created cross-site related links provide users with connections to information across the site (often from other projects) that relates to their current page.
 Automatic links are generated based on controlled vocabularies.